-The proposed bill seeks to incentivize the establishment of data centers in West Virginia by amending existing tax laws and introducing the "West Virginia-Powered Data Center Incentive Act."
-Key provisions include eligibility criteria for data centers, which must invest a minimum of $50 million, create at least 50 jobs, and utilize coal-generated electricity for at least 80% of their operations.
-The bill offers special property tax treatment, allowing qualifying data centers to be assessed at salvage value for ad valorem property taxation, and provides a sales and use tax exemption for eligible data centers.
-Additionally, it mandates an application process for taxpayers seeking these incentives and includes compliance measures that require repayment of benefits if operational or job creation requirements are not met within five years.
+The proposed bill seeks to incentivize data centers to establish operations in West Virginia by amending tax laws and introducing the "West Virginia-Powered Data Center Incentive Act."
+Key provisions include eligibility criteria for data centers, which must invest a minimum of $50 million, create at least 50 jobs, and utilize coal-generated electricity for at least 80% of their operational capacity.
+The bill offers special property tax treatment, allowing qualifying data centers to be assessed at salvage value, and provides a sales and use tax exemption for eligible data centers.
+Additionally, it mandates an application process for tax incentives and establishes compliance measures, including recapture provisions for non-compliance.
+The act is set to take effect for tax years beginning on or after January 1, 2025.

 Furthermore, the bill introduces a new exemption for sales of equipment and tangible personal property used in the operation and maintenance of qualifying data centers, marked as